-Moreover, most of us already consume plenty of sugar through other foods.
+Moreover, most of us already consume plenty of sugar from other foods.
 So, adding more refined sugar to our tea is simply an unnecessary way of upping our refined sugar intake.

 Keep in mind that brown sugar isn’t necessarily healthier.
-While due to molasses that while sugar does not have, brown sugar contains some minerals.
-Yet their amount is so small, that it doesn’t actually contribute to any health benefits.
+While due to molasses that white sugar does not have, brown sugar contains some minerals.
+Yet their amount is so small that it doesn’t actually contribute to any health benefits.

 Moreover, some brown sugar available on the market isn’t actually brown sugar but refined white sugar with molasses added to it that makes it look brown.

 3. Agave Nectar

 Many refer to agave nectar as a healthy substitute for regular sugar because it has a low glycemic index and does not affect blood sugar.
 Nonetheless, it is extremely high in fructose.
 In fact, it has more fructose than regular table sugar.
 Therefore, its long-term use may lead to high bad or LDL cholesterol, fatty liver, increased belly fat, and other health issues.